-As stated above, the Lesser La Prairie Basin has a lentic flow and comprises 3 habitat types (figure 15).
+As stated above, the Lesser La Prairie Basin has a lentic flow and comprises three habitat types (figure 15).
 The substrate is fine-textured, there is little vegetation and the depth ranges from 2 to 5 m in over 63% (122,180 m2) of the area of this sector (see Figure 15).
 In the shallow areas, there are large aquatic plant communities (16,570 m2) such as the one along the south shore of the basin.
-This habitat is a favourable breeding zone for many phytolithophil species such as bass, perch and even some members of the carp family.
+This habitat is a favourable breeding zone for many phytolithophile species such as bass, perch and even some members of the carp family.
 The Seaway canal covers 25% of this sector.
 The canal is deeper (8.6 m) and is colonized, for the most part, by zebra mussels on a gravel substrate.
 Many fish were observed during characterization in the Seaway canal.
+These species include the American eel and the rosyface shiner, both likely to be designated threatened or vulnerable at the provincial level.
 It is possible that the passage of commercial vessels stirs up particles that attract certain invertebrates, including zebra mussels, which in turn attract fish in search of food.